wsvea-lochert/softwareEngineering/README.md

-# Software Engineering project - Event and ticket application
+# Software Engineering project - Event and ticket application :ticket:

 #### Prototype for a flexible booking application.